Ahkonsu/wpproatoz-gf-extras/Readme.txt

 You can view a demo of the plugin in action at [WPProAtoZ.com](https://wpproatoz.com/plugins).

 ## Changelog
+### 2.2
+- **Minimum Character Length**: Added option to enforce a minimum character length for text fields, configurable via the admin interface.
+- **Enhanced Admin UI**: Improved settings page with clear section headers ("Domain Validator and Minimum Characters," "Spam Filter and Predictor") and updated field mapping description.
+- **Bug Fix**: Resolved error in "Update Historical Spam Terms" function when spam form IDs were undefined.

 ### 2.1
 - **Bulk Delete**: Added ability to delete all spam terms or terms for specific Form IDs in one action from the "Spam Terms" tab.
 - **Stabilized Schema Updates**: Improved table update logic to ensure `is_phrase` column is added correctly during upgrades.

 ### 2.0
 - **Major Update**: Added Spam Predictor feature:
   - Collects single words and phrases (up to 5 words) from spam-marked submissions.
   - Form-specific tracking with `form_id`.
   - Manual term/phrase management (add, edit, delete).
   - Automatic cleanup of terms unseen for 90 days.
   - Integration of historical spam entries from Gravity Forms.
 - Enhanced settings with better defaults and version checking for upgrades.
 - Consolidated previous updates (1.0-1.9) into this release.